Snap Together Tile Flooring vs. Puzzle Interlocking Mats

 Other weights and textures of foam mats are also available, which are more suitable for martial arts, grappling, dog agility and aerobics.

-Another option is a wood grain foam tile, available in dark wood, light wood or cork surface designs.
-These faux wood tiles are waterproof, yet will give your tradeshow or basement a warm, inviting look.
+Another option is a wood grain foam tile, available in light wood, medium wood, dark wood, or stone gray surface designs.
+These faux wood puzzle floor mat options are waterproof, yet will give your tradeshow or basement a warm, inviting look.

 Snap Together Tiles

 If you want something more durable, snap together tiles are a great option.
 While many tiles are designed so that the connectors will hold up from repeated installations, some tiles are best left in one spot once they are installed.
 Another benefit of many snap together tiles is that they often have space underneath for air and water to flow, making them great for basements or other wet or damp areas.

 Greatmats also carries a wide variety of snap together tiles, which make an easy and satisfying DIY project.
 These tiles are also able to be cut with a sharp utility knife, and, as always, remember to measure twice and cut once.
 Many snap together tiles can handle heavy loads are are great for damp or wet areas.
 They are a wonderful option for dance floors, athletic courts, garages and industrial areas.